Today I’m going to give you some advice that not many people will give you.

 Duration: 6 days

-Kuari Pass trek – A trail amidst the magical oak forests covered in snow.
+The oak forests of Kuari Pass covered in snow.
 Picture by Sandhya UC

 My tip for you: This trek has few of the most stunning views of Mt Trishul and Mt Nanda Ghunti.
 Sitting in Ali Bugyal as the sun sets, trekkers are often moved to tears at this sight.
 Just for that view, this trek is worth doing.